 - Both groups had significant reduction in weight over 52 weeks, but there was no difference in weight loss between the groups

-- Reduction in body mass index was similar in both groups after 12 months
+- Reduction in BMI was similar in both groups after 12 months

 - Changes in body composition were similar in both diet groups over time, with decreased body fat and lean body mass (P<0.0001) and waist circumference (P<0.01), but no differences between the groups